T-cell lymphoma: Risk factors

 A family history of hematopoietic malignancies has been linked to an increased association with most T-cell lymphoma subtypes.
 This link is especially elevated among individuals 50 years or younger.
-However, the link is still considered as a hypothesized risk, as research conducted on this link have been insufficient or inconclusive.
+However, the link is still considered a hypothesized risk, as research conducted on this link has been insufficient or inconclusive.

-Autoimmune conditions are commonly considered as a risk factor that has been associated with non-Hodgkin lymphomas, with coeliac disease having an established associated with an increased risk of extranodal T-cell lymphoma subtypes.
+Autoimmune conditions are commonly considered a risk factor that has been associated with non-Hodgkin lymphomas, with coeliac disease having an established association with an increased risk of extranodal T-cell lymphoma subtypes.

-Organ transplants and immunosuppressant therapy is considered an established risk factor for all Non-Hodgkin lymphoma, including T-cell lymphoma.
+Organ transplants and immunosuppressant therapy are considered an established risk factor for all Non-Hodgkin lymphoma, including T-cell lymphoma.
 This risk factor elevates the risk of contracting T-cell lymphoma.

 Several infectious agents have been linked to a higher risk of T-cell lymphoma by providing a compromised immune function allowing the establishment of lymphomas.
 Of these, Epstein–Barr virus (EBV) and Human T-cell leukemia virus-1 (HTLV1) are considered established risks.
 More than 90% of individuals are exposed to the Epstein–Barr virus in their lifetime.
-EBV has been consistently associated with many lymphoproliferation disorders, of these EBV-associated T-cell lymphomas include Epstein–Barr virus–associated lymphoproliferative diseases, angioimmunoblastic T-cell lymphoma (AITL), extranodal NK/T-cell lymphoma, nasal type, and peripheral T-cell lymphoma not otherwise specified (PTCL, NOS).
+EBV has been consistently associated with many lymphoproliferation disorders; of these, EBV-associated T-cell lymphomas include Epstein–Barr virus–associated lymphoproliferative diseases, angioimmunoblastic T-cell lymphoma (AITL), extranodal NK/T-cell lymphoma, nasal type, and peripheral T-cell lymphoma not otherwise specified (PTCL, NOS).

 The human T-cell leukemia virus-1 is endemic in regions such as Japan and the Caribbean and has been associated with the increased risk of T-cell lymphoma such as Adult T-cell leukemia/lymphoma (ATL).
-HTLV-1 has been attributed to 56% and 78% of all ATL cases in Japan and the Caribbean respectively.
+HTLV-1 has been attributed to 56% and 78% of all ATL cases in Japan and the Caribbean, respectively.